kleidinc/master-neovim-tmux/src/intro/README.md

 Every
 AI agent needs to learn from something.
 It needs data.
-Most of it, if not all, was scraped from github, gitlab, and other repositories.
-If all code used to train the AI was perfect, then yes, over time we, the programmers, would become obsolete.
-But, guess what , there is a reason why Windows, Linux, Android, Apple constantly pushes so-called security patches, and updates.
+Most of it, if not all, was scraped (read stolen) from github, gitlab, and other repositories.
+If all the code used to train the AI was perfect, then yes, over time we, the programmers, would become obsolete.
+But, guess what , there is a reason why Windows, Linux, Android, Apple constantly push so-called security patches, and updates.
+Even they write buggy code.

-Even
-the code of the tech monopolies is flaud.
-I am not even talking about the code from repo's used for training AI.
+What do you think the quality of the majority of the code, used to train the AI agents, is?

 ### When to use AI

 Only if you can't fix a problem yourself, try AI, and treat it as a stupid helper, a sort of second opinion.
 Don't trust it 100%.
 Trust but verify, applies here.
+Try to understand why your code didn't work.
+Your brain works best when it has to solve a problem.

 Very important.
 Do not rely on AI to do the work for you.
 If AI can do it, you're not even a programmer.